PowerPointLabs/PowerPointLabs-Website/_docs/crop-lab.md

 ## <a class="anchor-bookmark" id="crop-to-shape"></a> Crop To Shape

 **Crop To Shape** allows you to easily cut out a section of the slide into a picture.
-It provides more flexibility than using PowerPoint’s built-in [Crop To Shape](https://support.office.com/en-us/article/Crop-a-picture-to-fit-a-shape-d9ed38c2-1006-4245-9eec-9dd4f722986d) feature.
+It provides more flexibility than using PowerPoint’s built-in <a href="https://support.office.com/en-us/article/Crop-a-picture-to-fit-a-shape-d9ed38c2-1006-4245-9eec-9dd4f722986d" target="_blank">Crop To Shape</a> feature.
 For example, using PowerPoint’s crop feature to crop a picture to the shape of a cloud gives you the result show below.

 <img src="{{ site.baseurl }}/img/docs/crop-lab/image_0.png" width="350">
 <img src="{{ site.baseurl }}/img/docs/crop-lab/image_1.png" width="350">